 Free Collection Events

 Every April and August CVSan hosts collection events for businesses and residents to drop-off e-waste, household hazardous waste, and unwanted pharmaceuticals/sharps for proper disposal.
 Additionally, sensitive documents for shredding are collected at the April events.
 Free compost is also distributed at each event.
 To receive these services, bring a utility bill from your business within CVSan’s service area.
-Click here for more information on these events.
+Click here for more information on the free collection events.